hectane/docker-hectane/README.md

-## go-cannon Container
+## Hectane Container

-This container provides up-to-date builds of [go-cannon](https://github.com/nathan-osman/go-cannon), a lightweight SMTP client.
-If all you want to do is send emails from your webapp, go-cannon is the perfect solution.
+This container provides up-to-date builds of [Hectane](https://github.com/hectane/hectane), a lightweight SMTP client.
+If all you want to do is send emails from your webapp, Hectane is the perfect solution.

 ### Usage